webfp/tor-browser-selenium/README.md

 Make sure your [Selenium](http://www.seleniumhq.org/) version supports the Firefox version on which the Tor Browser you are using is based.

-Also, the system (OS, libraries, etc.) should support the Tor Browser versions used and have `python` and `easy_install` installed.
+Also, the system (OS, libraries, etc.) should support the Tor Browser versions being used and have `python` and `easy_install` installed.
 In Linux you can do this with:

 `sudo apt-get install python python-setuptools`